anthemion-org/ogle-web/README.md

 ### PWA setup

-I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template instead, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
+I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

 ## SVG in React